 As mentioned earlier, under pomegranate powder extract, antifungal mouthwash helps prevent oral candida by stopping the fungus from growing in oral cavities, leading to yeast infections.

 A study performed using both essential oils and antifungal mouthwash proved as an effective means against oral candida.
 Cinnamon and lemon essential oils proved most effective. (x)

 The Bottom Line

 Candida, or candidiasis, is a common yeast infection that affects millions of people around the world.
 The most common forms of candida are topical skin fungus, vaginal yeast infections or mouth and throat conditions referred to as thrush or oropharyngeal candidiasis.
-Candida develops if the environment in the body promotes fungal growth and can present in several ways according to the type of infection.
-Traditional medicine is available to treat candidiasis with topical antifungal approaches; however, some very effective alternative treatments and natural supplements that prevent and treat candida, such as garlic, aloe vera, pomegranate, and a change of diet, may be the solution you are looking for.
+Candida develops the system of the body that promotes fungal growth and can present itself in several ways according to the type of infection.

 Some medical experts report it as an epidemic where doctors apply traditional medicine to treat candidiasis.
 They prescribe topical antifungal approaches.
 However, some very effective alternative treatments and natural supplements help prevent and treat it, such as garlic, aloe vera and pomegranate.
 A change in your diet may be the solution that solves your health concerns.